MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/build-actions-in-m365.md

 ## Prerequisites

-Before you get started, ensure that you install the following tools:
+Before you get started, ensure that you install the following:

 | &nbsp; | Install | Description |
 | --- | --- | --- |